-3. The Chairperson may propose a written procedure by sending an express or an electronic mail with the draft decision and relevant background information.
+3. The Chairman may propose a written procedure by sending an express or an electronic mail with the draft decision and relevant background information.
 Any member may, within seven calendar days, raise written objections or may request to convene an extraordinary meeting.
 The voting rules of paragraphs 1 and 2 apply mutatis mutandis.
-In case of urgency the Chairperson may shorten that period to three working days.

-In case of serious objections, the Chairperson may decide whether the written procedure is suspended and an extraordinary Board of Appeal meeting should be convened, or whether the revised draft decision, together with the serious objections, should be re-circulated to all Board members and the written procedure should be continued.
-In the latter case, a new three working days period for objections shall be started.
+In case of serious objections, the Chairman may decide whether the written procedure is suspended and an extraordinary Board of Appeal meeting should be convened, or whether the revised draft decision, together with the serious objections, should be re-circulated to all Board members and the written procedure should be continued.
+In the latter case, a new seven days period for objections shall be started.

-Meetings can also be held by video conference or by using other communication technology means.
+Meetings can be also held by video-conference or by using other communication technology means.

-Article 24 Decisions
+Decisions

-- 1. The decision shall contain: - (a) a statement that the decision is delivered by the Board of Appeal; - (b) the date when the decision was taken; - (c) the names of the members of the Board of Appeal who have taken part in the proceedings; - (d) the names of the parties to the appeal and their representatives in the proceedings; - (e) a statement of the remedy sought by the parties; - (f) a summary of the facts; - (g) the grounds on which the decision is based; - (h) the operative part of the decision of the Board of Appeal. - 2.
-The Chairperson and the Registrar shall sign the decision.
+- 1. The decision shall contain: - (a) a statement that the decision is delivered by the Board of Appeal; - (b) the date when the decision was taken; - (c) the names of the members of the Board of Appeal who have taken part in the proceedings;

+- (d) the names of the parties to the appeal and their representatives in the proceedings; - (e) a statement of the remedy sought by the parties; - (f) a summary of the facts; - (g) the grounds on which the decision is based; - (h) the operative part of the decision of the Board of Appeal. - 2.
+The Chairman and the Registrar shall sign the decision.
 The signatures may be electronic.